 Our second annual Careers in Conservation Conference was held on Saturday, March 25th

-Free and open to the public, though targeted at students, the event featured guest lectures, an inter-disciplinary panel, pre-professional workshops, and networking with professionals in the field of conservation.
-The focus of this conference is to provide career advice and connections for students in the Boston area who are interested in pursuing careers in conservation, and it is held in the spring semester of each year.
+Free and open to the public, though targeted at students, the event featured guest lectures, an interdisciplinary panel, pre-professional workshops, and networking with professionals in the field of conservation.
+The focus of this conference, held annually, is to provide career advice and connections for students in the Boston area who are interested in pursuing careers in conservation.

 Thank you to our wonderful speakers and presenters listed below!

 Richard Wrangham - Kibale Chimpanzee Project

 Chris Golden - Planetary Health Alliance

 Emily Norton - Sierra Club of Massachusetts

 Aileen Kelley - MA Sierra Club: Non-profit management